jeffhowarth/ee-edu-apps/lessons/rgbLights/lights.md

 ![RGB key](images/RGB_alt3.png)

+Alternatively, you can also use this [RGB app](https://jhowarth.users.earthengine.app/view/ee-edu-rgb) to interpret the colors displayed on the image.

 ## Heat pattern

 The picture of Shanghai, China shows a recurring pattern that resembles heat from a fire: white core, yellow periphery, red terminal edge.